16 + 17 December 2023 Glasgow Register HERE

 Unit 5: Wicketkeeping

 The ICC Level 1 Coach Course course is open to anyone who wishes to become a cricket coach.
-The minimum age to start the course is 17, a certificate can be issued from the age of 18 as qualified learners can lead a session without supervision.
+The minimum age to start the course is 16.
 To be eligible to participate in the course, participants must have successfully completed the ICC Foundation Certificate (free and online – click here to access the ICC Foundation Certificate )

 For anyone doing regulated work within cricket in Scotland, for example coaching juniors, it is mandatory to be a member of the PVG (Protection Vulnerable Groups) scheme and to have completed Child Wellbeing & Protection in Sport training.
 More information can be found here.